intuition-dev/INTUITION/_doc/docs/pug2.md

 So lets use Pug to do dynamic binding.
 So now that we have a database API and we know Pug, we should allow for CRUD - and that is done in dynamic binding.

-We will load a library, RIOT.js.
+We will load the Riot library.
 Loading has to be in sequence, and using 'MUI load js' works well:
 - https://github.com/muicss/loadjs

 # CRUDA

-In the example app (mbake -a) there is examples:
+In the example app (mbake -a) there are examples:
 - https://github.com/metabake/_mBake/tree/master/CRUDA/screens

 ## mbake -t

-When you 'mbake -c' it has a 'riotFirst' folder, that folder shows first example of how to use Riot via Pug.
+When you 'mbake -c' the generated project has a 'riotFirst' folder that contains an example of how to use Riot via Pug.

    first-tag